Informo/specs/content/information-distribution/article.md

-If the original news item contains media, these media **must** be uploaded to the node using [Matrix's content repository module](https://matrix.org/docs/spec/client_server/r0.4.0.html#id112) and their cryptographic signatures **should** be appended to the article's event.
+If the original news item contains media, these media **must** be uploaded to the node using [Matrix's content repository module](https://matrix.org/docs/spec/client_server/r0.4.0.html#id112) and their cryptographic signatures **must** be appended to the article's event.
+Client implementations **must not** display media that aren't served by a node's content repository endpoint.

 ## Matrix event `network.informo.article`